webspinner/lookout.github.com/_posts/2012-11-09-the-art-of-teaching-a-technical-topic.md

 1. Attendees will be happy and will associate their happiness to your products.
 2. These guys will ultimately be your best ambassadors, they will talk about you and your company to their friends and colleagues.
 3. You will attract talented engineers to your team.
 If you show passion and a certain level of mastery on the topic that you are presenting, it is likely that the talented engineers who attended your talks will develop sympathy for your company and will try to know more about it and eventually they will want to join you there!
 4. If your presentation was good, it will be shared hundred or even thousands of times .
 It will go viral!
 5. The Q/A session might bring some interesting discussions from which you can learn new things.

 And finally, if you can, take some time to network, socialize and to talk to other developers or even non-technical participants.
 A simple discussion during an event like that can be the origin of your next big idea!

 So go out, teach what you know and do it well!

 \- [Amokrane Chentir](https://github.com/Amokrane/)

-Amokrane Chentir - Client Software Engineer